 - Overall health.

-- Emotions and behavior across multiple settings and relationships
+- Emotions and behavior in different settings and relationships.

-- Presence of other mental health, learning or communication disorders
+- Other possible mental health, learning or communication problems.

-Treatment for oppositional defiant disorder primarily involves family-based interventions, but it may include other types of psychotherapy and training for your child — as well as for parents.
+Treatment for oppositional defiant disorder primarily involves family-based interventions.
+But treatment may include other types of talk therapy and training for your child — as well as for parents.
 Treatment often lasts several months or longer.
 It's important to also treat any other problems, such as a mental health condition or learning disorder, because they can cause or worsen ODD symptoms if left untreated.

-Medications alone generally aren't used for ODD unless your child also has another mental health disorder.
-If your child has coexisting disorders, such as ADHD, anxiety or depression, medications may help improve these symptoms.
+Medicines alone generally aren't used for ODD unless your child also has another mental health condition.
+If your child also has other conditions, such as ADHD, anxiety disorders or depression, medicines may help improve these symptoms.

-- Parent training.
-A mental health professional with experience treating ODD may help you develop parenting skills that are more consistent, positive and less frustrating for you and your child.
-In some cases, your child may participate in this training with you, so everyone in your family develops shared goals for how to handle problems.
+- Parenting skills training.
+A mental health professional with experience treating ODD can help you develop parenting skills that are more consistent, positive and less frustrating for you and your child.
+In some cases, your child may join you in this training, so everyone in your family develops a consistent approach and shared goals for how to handle problems.
 Involving other authority figures, such as teachers, in the training may be an important part of treatment.

 - Parent-child interaction therapy (PCIT).
-During PCIT, a therapist coaches parents while they interact with their child.
-In one approach, the therapist sits behind a one-way mirror and, using an "ear bug" audio device, guides parents through strategies that reinforce their child's positive behavior.
-As a result, parents learn more-effective parenting techniques, the quality of the parent-child relationship improves, and problem behaviors decrease.
+During PCIT, a therapist coaches you while you interact with your child.
+In one approach, the therapist sits behind a one-way mirror.
+Using an "ear bug" audio device, the therapist guides you through strategies that reinforce your child's positive behavior.
+As a result, you can learn more-effective parenting techniques, improve the quality of your relationship with your child and reduce problem behaviors.

 - Individual and family therapy.
-Individual therapy for your child may help him or her learn to manage anger and express feelings in a healthier way.
-Family therapy may help improve your communication and relationships and help members of your family learn how to work together.
+Individual therapy for your child may help them learn to manage anger and express feelings in a healthier way.
+Family therapy may help improve your communication and relationships and help your family members learn how to work together.